-- Right to Request Confidential Communications.
-You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
-For example, you can ask that we only contact you at work or by mail.
-To request confidential communications, you must make your request in writing to your provider.
-We will not ask you for the reason for your request.
-We will accommodate all reasonable requests.
-Your request must specify how or where you wish to be contacted. - ➤ Right to a Paper Copy of the Notice.
+- Right to Request Special Privacy Protections.
+You have the right to request restrictions on certain uses and disclosures of your personal health information by a written request specifying what information you want to limit, and what limitations on our use or disclosure of that information you wish to have imposed.
+If you tell us not to disclose information to your health plan concerning mental health care items or services for which you paid for in full, out-of-pocket, we will abide by your request, unless we must disclose the information for treatment or legal reasons.
+We reserve the right to accept or reject any other request, and will notify you of our decision. - Right to Request Confidential Communications.
+You have the right to request that you receive your personal health information in a specific way or at a specific location.
+For example, you may ask that we send information to a particular email account or to your work address.
+We will comply with all reasonable requests submitted in writing which specify how or where you wish to receive these communications. - ➤ Right to a Paper Copy of the Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 You may obtain a copy of this notice from your provider or from the Alameda County Behavioral Health Care Services' office.
 That office is generally open from Monday to Friday from 9:00 a.m. to 4:00 p.m. (except holidays). - Right to an Accounting of Disclosures.
 You have the right to request an "accounting of disclosures."
 This is a list of the disclosures we made of health information about you in the six (6) years prior to the date you request the accounting.
 The accounting will not include: - Disclosures needed for treatment, payment or health care operations. - Disclosures that we made to you. - Disclosures that were merely incidental to an otherwise permitted or required disclosure. - Disclosures that were made with your written authorization. - Certain other disclosures that we made as allowed or required by law.